PATIENTS are being urged to deal with any health problems before they become urgent and before GP surgeries close for the Easter holidays.

 “It’s also never a good idea to keep prescription medicines like antibiotics for the future, just in case.”

-GP practices will be open as usual on Thursday 13th April and closed Friday 14th April through to Monday 17th April.
-They will re-open as normal on Tuesday 18th April.
+GP practices will be open as usual on Thursday 18th April and will close Friday 19th April through to Monday 22nd April.
+They will re-open as normal on Tuesday 23rd April.
 Patients are advised to check they have sufficient prescription medicines for the four-day holiday and to deal with any routine medical problems before the GP practices close for the Easter break.

-The Cwm Taf GP out-of-hours service will be operational from 6.30pm on Thursday 13th April until 8.00am on Tuesday 18th April but the service is designed to deal with patients with urgent medical conditions only.
+The Cwm Taf Morgannwg GP out-of-hours service will be operational from 6.30pm on Thursday 18th April until 8.00am Tuesday 23rd April but it is designed to deal with patients with urgent medical conditions only.

 Urgent medical conditions are those which cannot wait to be dealt with until the patient’s own GP surgery re-opens.

-Dr Sanjeet Rao, Clinical Lead for the Cwm Taf University Health Board GP out-of-hours service, said: “Please make sure that routine problems or problems that may become urgent are dealt with by your own GP, if possible before the bank holiday.
+Dr Shallini Subbu, Clinical Lead for the Cwm Taf Morgannwg University Health Board GP out-of-hours service, said: “Please make sure that routine problems or problems that may become urgent are dealt with by your own GP, if possible before the bank holiday.

 “Visiting your own GP will be safer and better for you as your GP has access to your full health records and is supported by the GP practice staff.
 Also, your own GP can, if needed, arrange blood tests, X rays and referral to a hospital specialist.